Sangg123/schoolbus/backend/README.md

 ### 🔧 Configure PostgreSQL

 1. Download the PostgreSQL binaries from [EnterpriseDB](https://www.enterprisedb.com/download-postgresql-binaries).
-2. Extract them into:
+2. Extract them into the following path:
    ```
    external-tools/postgres/postgresql-18.0-2-windows-x64-binaries/pgsql
    ```
-3. Ensure the folder structure matches the expected path in `start-postgres.bat`.
+3. Ensure the folder structure matches the expected path used in `start-postgres.bat`.

 ### ▶️ Start PostgreSQL

-Run the following script from your project root:
+From your project root, run:

 ```bash
 start-postgres.bat
 ```

-- On first run, it will initialize the data directory.
+- On first run, it initializes the data directory.
 - PostgreSQL runs in the foreground; close the command window to stop it.

-> 💡 Automatically creates the schoolbus database if it doesn't exist.
+> 💡 Automatically creates the `schoolbus` database if it doesn't exist.

 ---